jamesplease/jamespls.com/_posts/2016-06-28-contributing-to-oss.md

 the file, I included a big comment at the top that had:

-1. a link to the project that the file was forked from
+1. a link to the original project
-2. why the app wasn't able to use a stable release, with a link to the issue explaining the feature
+2. why the app wasn't able to use a stable release, with a link to the issue explaining the feature that was missing
 3. a link to my open PR on the project
 4. a reference to the commit that the copy + pasted file came from
-5. referencing the commit (from my fork) that the file came from

 If you're using an issue tracker, opening an issue there is a good idea, too.